 Read the #FirstTen to #CommunitiesNotCages Report

-Read the “First Ten to Communities Not Cages” report detailing the history of abuse at each of the 10 detention centers and the communities uniting together to shut them down.
+Detention Watch Network’s 2021 “First Ten to Communities Not Cages” effort provided the Biden the administration with a roadmap of where to immediately begin facility shutdowns.
+The “First Ten to Communities Not Cages” report details the history of abuse at each of the 10 detention centers and the communities uniting together to shut them down.

 Learn More about the Campaign